hanshendrickx/WNr3-001-myroot/README.md

 Step 3: in VScode install requirements from https://github.com/hanshendrickx/DWNr3.git; Copy/Paste the requirements.txt
 Step 4: Follow Installation Adjustments for Django Debug Toolbar at https://django-debug-toolbar.readthedocs.io/en/latest/installation.html

-# Set up of MP50 codes. this is trial of step by step adding codes!